ESIPFed/data-help-desk/docs/for_volunteers/user_interaction/communication_skills.md

     - **A**cknowledge what is being said.
     - **R**espond empathetically.
     - **N**ote key takeaways to ensure clarity and next steps.
-7. **Managing Written Communications**: Clear communication policies should be in place to ensure all written messages, such as updates or incident reports, are accurate, consistent, and approved by the appropriate authorities.
-8. **Using Templates**: Templates for common communications can save time, ensure consistency, and maintain a professional tone across all written interactions.

 ## Do's and Don'ts of Help Desk Communication

 -   **ALWAYS**
     -   Ask relevant questions to clarify what the user needs
+    -   Offer assistance to answer their question which includes pointing them to another person or source of information
+    -   It's OK to say "I don't know the answer" and point the user towards another staff member, data expert, resource web page, slack channel, etc.
     -   Be polite
     -   Aim to be concise and to the point
-    -   Be skilled at interpreting user language to identify the actual problem
-    -   Maintain professionalism at all times
     -   Show empathy towards the user
-    -   Offer assistance to answer their question which includes pointing them to another person or source of information
-    -   It's OK to say "I don't know the answer" and point the user towards another staff member, data expert, resource web page, slack channel, etc.

 <!-- prettier-ignore -->
 -   **DON’T**
     -   Make the user feel stupid, unwelcome, or incompetent
-    -   Use overly technical or "geeky" language
+    -   Use overly technical language
     -   Sound annoyed or frustrated

-## Communicating with users
+## Communicating with Users

 <!-- prettier-ignore -->
 1. **Clear and Concise Explanation**